paulo-fernando-silva/vscOctaveDebugger/readme.md

 ## Using Octave Debugger

-* Install the **Octave Debugger** extension in VS Code.
 * Open a directory containing the project that you want to debug.
-This directory should be in octave's code path.
-(See https://www.gnu.org/software/octave/doc/v4.2.0/Manipulating-the-Load-Path.html)
 * Switch to the debug view and press the gear dropdown.
-* Add a new debug configuration if one doesn't exist. as follows:
-	"type": "OctaveDebugger", and
-    "request": "launch",
+* Click on "debug configuration" and select "OctaveDebugger" from the configuration menu that comes up.
+* You can set "program" parameter to whatever file or function you want to debug, e.g.:
     "name": "My configuration",
-    "program": "${workspaceFolder}/${command:AskForProgramName}"
+    "program": "myFunctionOrScript"
-  You can set program to whatever file or function you want to debug.
-It should be your program entry point.
 * Set breakpoints as needed by clicking on the empty space left of the line numbers.
-* Press the green 'play' button to start debugging.
+* Press the 'play' button to start debugging.
 If you have the default keybindings then F5 should also work.

 Project homepage and source available [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger.git).
 Please submit bugs there too.

 ## Notes and Known Issues